Minimum pension standards

 - The minimum payment amount is rounded to the nearest ten dollars.

 - Where an account-based pension is commenced on or after 1 June in an income year, no minimum pension payment is required to be made for that income year.

 Example: Jane Smith commenced a pension on 1 January 2020 and was aged 63.
 Her pension was commenced with her entire accumulation balance of $400,000.
-Her minimum pension payment factor was 4%.
-Her pro-rata minimum pension payment for the 2019-20 income year was therefore $7,960:
+Her minimum pension payment factor is 2% not the standard 4% due to the halving of minimum pension requirements in 2019-20.
+Her pro-rata minimum pension payment for the 2019-20 income year is therefore $3,980: